Who should apply?

 Applicants may only appear on one application per grant cycle.
-If you write with multiple teams, we encourage you to choose to apply with a team with whom you have a significant working relationship.
+If you write with multiple teams, you could either apply as an individual with your work only (ie. Librettist submitting libretto only), or choose to apply with a team with whom you have a significant working relationship.
 Ideally, you and your team will have collaborated on more than one project, but this is not required.

 Can I apply if I am still in school?